laaksomavrick/devblog/content/blog/building-a-blog-in-aws/index.md

 The `5xxErrorRate` metric triggers an alarm if the _average threshold of errors is >= 1 within a minute_.
 In plain language, if it ever happens, I'll get an alarm.
 One gotcha I had while setting this up was configuring the `treat_missing_data` to explicitly be `notBreaching`.
 This means no data being returned will be an `OK` instead of an `INSUFFICIENT_DATA`.
 In our case, no data is a good thing.

 The alarm triggers an event to be published to an SNS topic.
-That topic has a subscription resulting in an email being triggered as a result.
+That topic has a subscription resulting in an email send being triggered.

 So, whenever a `5xx` happens from a request to the blog, the `alert_emails` get an email.
-I was able to test this using the [set-alarm-state](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/set-alarm-state.html) command from the `aws` cli.
+I was able to test this using the [set-alarm-state](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/set-alarm-state.html) command from the `aws` CLI.

 #### Authoring the CI/CD pipeline

 Here things became more familiar for me.
 There are two processes I wanted to automate:

-* Verifying the changes we're pushing on a pull request are standardized
+- Verifying the changes we're pushing on a pull request are standardized
-* Deploying the changes when they've been merged
+- Deploying the changes when they've been merged

 For the first, we run formatters and check that gatsby can build without throwing an error.

-For the latter, we build an output artifact via Gatsby, sync it to S3, and invalidate our Cloudformation distribution to break the cache.
+For the latter, we build an output artifact via Gatsby, sync it to S3, and invalidate our Cloudfront distribution to break the cache such that our new content will be served.

 ```yml
 # verify_pull_request.yml